Red Shirts (United States): North Carolina Red Shirts

 The first Red Shirt parade on horseback ever witnessed in Wilmington electrified the people today.
 It created enthusiasm among the whites and consternation among the Negroes.
 The whole town turned out to see it.
 It was an enthusiastic body of men.
 Otherwise it was quiet and orderly.

 At the time, Wilmington was the largest city in the state and majority-black in population.

 In Wilmington, a biracial coalition of Republicans won the offices of mayor and aldermen in 1898.
 The mayor and two-thirds of the aldermen were white, elected from a black-majority city.
-But local white Democrats wanted power and took it six days after the election in the Wilmington Insurrection of 1898, the largest recognized coup d'état in United States history.
+But local white Democrats wanted power and took it six days after the election in the Wilmington massacre of 1898, the largest recognized coup d'état in United States history.
 After overthrowing the government, the mob attacked black areas of the city and killed numerous blacks, burning down houses, schools and churches.
 So many blacks left Wilmington permanently that the demographics changed, resulting in a white-majority city.

 White Democrats controlling the state legislature drafted an amendment to the state constitution that disfranchised most African Americans and many poor whites by establishing requirements for poll taxes and literacy tests, which raised barriers to voter registration.
 In 1900, the amendment was adopted by a statewide popular referendum in which turnout of black voters was suppressed.

 From 1896 to 1904, black voter turnout in North Carolina was reduced to near zero by the combination of such voter registration provisions together with more complicated rules for voting.
 This followed a pattern of similar state actions across the South, starting with the state of Mississippi's new constitution in 1890.
 After a generation of white supremacy, many people forgot that North Carolina once had thriving middle-class blacks.